Karl-Ryan0/PrototypeLevel/Readme.md

 * ~~The BP_Enemo is a child of BP_Friendo and will drop a health pickup when encountered.~~
 * ~~The Ammo pickup will allow the Reserve Ammo to go above 90.~~
 * ~~The BP_ShootEnemy will fire straight ahead if it detects a player outside of the Navmesh area.~~
+* ~~The BP_BossPlates can be stepped on repeatedly, having the same effect as stepping in all three.~~

 ## Works Referenced
 * https://mammothclub.com/